niamh-d/niamh-d/README.md

 ### Hi there 👋

 My name is Niamh (pronounced 'nee-uv' or 'neev', either is fine), (she/her).
-I've been learning to code for 3 years, starting in 2020.
-I spent the first year studying Python.
-Then I pivoted to JavaScript, and in late 2022 I studied how to build responsive websites with CSS.
-In early 2023 I started to learn React.
+I am a React.js developer and I've been learning to code for 3 years.
+I am currently learning C#, .NET, Next.js and backend.

 I have earned 2 course certificates from Udemy: